AubleLab/H3K27ac_in_stunting/README.md

 BAM files and GFF files are matched base on the file names.
 Outputs from the script are stored into the directory provided in the answer to the last question.

 ### 4) Create count tables
+Move the output files from previous step ending with "_Enhancer.bed" into a separate folder and from here run following  (separte for each age group):
+`cat *.bed | sort -k1,1 -k2,2n | bedtools merge -i stdin > masterEnhancers.bed`

+Place the masterEnhancer.bed file into a folder containing all BAM files for a given age group and from this foloder run:
+`bedtools multicov -bams *.bam -bed masterEnhancers.bed > countTable.txt`

+First three columns in the table are genomic coordinates of regions of interest followed by counts for individual samples.
+Make sure to add sample names to the sample columns based on their order within the folder.

 ### 5) Map FASTQ files to dm6
 First check if you have bowtie2 index.\